akfullfo/taskforce/README.md

 ### Introduction ###
 Taskforce starts and restarts daemon processes.
 It will detect executable and/or module changes and automatically restart the affected processes.
-Initially this supports python 2.7 on Unix derivatives.
+This supports python 2.7 and python 3 on Unix derivatives.

 Commands to be run are defined in a configuration file in YAML format.
 Let's go straight to a quick example: